Home Trending Business Tips Bankruptcy Code in India

 2. LLP or Limited Liability Partnership formed under the LLP Act 2008

-3. Any other organisation operating under another currently enforcing legislation, as indicated in this regard by the Central Government
+3. Any other organisation operating under another currently enforces legislation, as the central government indicates.

-4. Any other corporation currently subject to any special act, unless the relevant provision is in conflict with the requirements of such Special Act
+4. Any other corporation currently subject to any special act, unless the relevant provision conflicts with the requirements of such Special Act

-5. Company incorporated under the Companies Act, 2013.
+5. The company was incorporated under the Companies Act 2013.

 Additionally, this code will only be applicable if the default minimum is INR 1 lakh.
 However, the Central Government may designate the minimum amount of default of larger value, which shall not be more than INR 1 crore, by publishing the announcement in the Official Gazette.